-1) Except as permitted in Sentence (2), a backwater valve or a gate valve that would prevent the free circulation of air shall not be installed in a building drain or in a building sewer.
-(See Appendix A.)

-- 2) A backwater valve may be installed in a building drain provided that - a) it is a "normally open" design conforming to - CSA B70, "Cast Iron Soil Pipe, Fittings, and Means of Joining," - ii) CAN/CSA-B181.1, "Acrylonitrile-Butadiene-Styrene (ABS) Drain, Waste, and Vent Pipe and Pipe Fittings," - iii) CAN/CSA-B181.2, "Polyvinylchloride (PVČ) and Chlorinated Polyvinylchloride (CPVC) Drain, Waste, and Vent Pipe and Pipe Fittings," or - iv) CAN/CSA-B182.1, "Plastic Drain and Sewer Pipe and Pipe Fittings," and - b) it does not serve more than one dwelling unit. - 3) Except as provided in Sentences (4), (5) and (6), where a building drain or a branch may be subject to backflow, a gate valve or a backwater valve shall be installed on every fixture drain connected to them when the fixture is located below the level of the adjoining street. - 4) Where the fixture is a floor drain, a removable screw cap may be installed on the upstream side of the trap. - 5) Where more than one fixture is located on a storey and all are connected to the same branch, the gate valve or backwater valve may be installed on the branch. - 6) A subsoil drainage pipe that drains into a sanitary drainage system that is subject to surcharge shall be connected in such a manner that sewage cannot back up into the subsoil drainage pipe.
-(See Appendix A.)
+- 1) Except as permitted in Sentence (2), a backwater valve or a gate valve that would prevent the free circulation of air shall not be installed in a building drain or in a building sewer.
+(See Note A-2.4.6.4.(1).) - 2) A backwater valve is permitted to be installed in a building drain provided that - a) it is a "normally open" design conforming to - CSA B70, "Cast Iron Soil Pipe, Fittings, and Means of Joining," - ii) CAN/CSA-B181.1, "Acrylonitrile-Butadiene-Styrene (ABS) Drain, Waste, and Vent Pipe and Pipe Fittings," - iii) CAN/CSA-B181.2, "Polyvinylchloride (PVC) and Chlorinated Polyvinylchloride (CPVC) Drain, Waste, and Vent Pipe and Pipe Fittings," or - iv) CAN/CSA-B182.1, "Plastic Drain and Sewer Pipe and Pipe Fittings," and - b) it does not serve more than one dwelling unit. - 3) Except as provided in Sentences (4) to (6), where a building drain or a branch may be subject to backflow, a gate valve or a backwater valve shall be installed on every fixture drain connected to them when the fixture is located below the level of the adjoining street. - 4) Where the fixture is a floor drain, a removable screw cap is permitted to be installed on the upstream side of the trap. - 5) Where more than one fixture is located on a storey and all are connected to the same branch, the gate valve or backwater valve is permitted to be installed on the branch. - 6) A subsoil drainage pipe that drains into a sanitary drainage system that is subject to surcharge shall be connected in such a manner that sewage cannot back up into the subsoil drainage pipe.
+(See Note A-2.4.6.4.(6).)